elastic/ece-support-diagnostics/README.md

 ## What flags to use?

 ### Basic
-The standard basic set of information (local system and docker level, and APIs output from coordinator) can be gathered with:
+The standard basic set of information (local system logs and docker level, and APIs output from coordinator) can be gathered with:

 ```
 ./ece-diagnostics.sh -d -s -u readonly -e coordinator